FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/tut/toy-schedule/sensor-data-prices.png
     :align: center

 .. note:: Technically, these prices for tomorrow are forecasts.
-You can use FlexMeasures to compute forecasts yourself.
+You can also use FlexMeasures to compute forecasts yourself.
 See :ref:`tut_forecasting_scheduling`.

 Make a schedule